stevengf14/7-bottles-python/README.md

 **Amount of wine:**\
 2 full + 3 half full + 3 empty = 3.5 amount of wine\
 2 full + 3 half full + 3 empty = 3.5 amount of wine\
-3 full + 1 half full + 1 empty = 3.5 amount of wine
+3 full + 1 half full + 1 empty = 3.5 amount of wine\

+## Test
+If you want to test the algorithm, here is an option: https://kind-williams-85b619.netlify.app/